syncfusion-content/flutter-docs/Flutter/DateRangePicker/views.md

 ### Week Number

-You can display the Week Number of the year in MonthView by setting [showWeekNumber]() property of `DateRangePickerMonthViewSettings` as true.
-Set as false in default, the week number will display based on ISO standard.
+You can display the Week Number of the year in MonthView by setting [showWeekNumber]() property of `DateRangePickerMonthViewSettings` as true and by default it is false.
+Week numbers will be displayed based on ISO standard.
 {% tabs %}
 {% highlight Dart %}